 The long-standing bad habit or practice cannot be corrected; therefore line 1 maintains its femininity and the image of Kan (the abyss, water, peril) remains unchanging.
 Peril will lead to calamity, as it will be humiliated when it changes to masculine and the hexagram appears as Ding (50) rather than Da You (14), abundant possessions.

-Commentary on the image: (Line 4 is in a state of) tolerating the father’s Gu (bad and evil things); going forth will attain nothing.
+Commentary on the image: Line 4 is in a state of tolerating the father’s Gu (bad and evil things); going forward will attain nothing.

 That which needs to be corrected stays below; thus nothing is obtainable in going forward, i.e. moving upward to please the king.

 Enlightenment through six four: to forsake self-interest and carry on the assigned task.
 A person, who occupies a high-ranking position and holds vested interests, ignores and tolerates what is evil and bad.
 If he keeps acting like this, it will cause resentment.
-If this line is activated, changing to masculine and occupying at a position not right to it, hexagram Ding (50), the cauldron, will forms.
+If this line is activated accordingly, it will become masculine at a position not right to it, and the hexagram will appears as Ding (50), the cauldron.
 Here line 4 is an incompetent person who occupies an important post but cannot manage the heavy load.
 Therefore he fails at his job; the cauldron full of food overturns and spills on him, soiling his clothes.
 As a result, he is humiliated.

 The 5th line

-Text: (The subject ought) to remove the father’s Gu (bad and evil things), (which can be done by) making use of one's reputation.
+The subject involves removing (setting right) the father’s Gu (bad and evil things), which can be done by making use of one's reputation.

 Making use of one's reputation signifies to use one’s prestige and other people’s talent to accomplish a job.